swiftlang/swift-evolution/proposals/0270-rangeset-and-collection-operations.md

 One potential solution is to offer an `(Index, Element) -> Bool` predicate for mutating methods instead of the currently standard `(Element) -> Bool` predicate.
 This kind of change should be considered for existing mutating methods, like `removeAll(where:)` and `partition(by:)`, as well as any future additions.

+### `DiscontiguousSlice` conformance to `MutableCollection`

+Previously, this proposal included a `MutableCollection` conformance for `DiscontiguousSlice` where the `Base` collection conformed to `MutableCollection`.
+However, after further consideration, this conformance was removed.
+The semantics of how this conformance should behave could be potentially unexpected and in addition to being slightly misleading the conformance would likely be hard to use in the first place.
+For these reasons, the conformance was removed.

 ### Other bikeshedding